Italians point fingers, search for answers after bridge collapse

 Breaking News Emails

-GENOA, Italy — Firefighters continued an around-the-clock search of the rubble in this northern Italian city Wednesday as questions were raised about what caused a bridge collapse that killed at least 39 people.
+GENOA, Italy — Firefighters continued a round-the-clock search of rubble in this north Italian city Wednesday as questions were raised about what caused a bridge collapse that killed at least 39 people.

 Deputy Prime Minister Matteo Salvini warned that whoever was responsible would have to "pay dearly" after an 80-yard section of the Morandi Bridge in Genoa fell following a violent storm Tuesday.

-Italian Transport Minister Danilo Toninelli said the government would inspect aging bridges and tunnels across the country with a view to launching a program of remedial works if required.
+Italian Transport Minister Danilo Toninelli said the government would inspect aging bridges and tunnels across the country to determine if a program of remedial works is required.

 Corruption in the public sector has been highlighted as an issue in recent years.